jawj/zapatos-demo/docs.md

 Zapatos aims to minimise the misery of abstraction, intensify the joy of type inference, and represent a credible alternative to traditional ORMs.

-### What doesn't it do?

-Zapatos doesn't handle schema migrations.
-Other tools can help you with this:  check out [dbmate](https://github.com/amacneil/dbmate), for instance.

-It also won't tell you how to structure your code.
-Zapatos doesn't deal in the 'model' classes beloved of traditional ORMs, just (fully-typed) [Plain Old JavaScript Objects](https://twitter.com/_ericelliott/status/831965087749533698?lang=en).

 ### How does that look?

 #### Typescript schema